ogjex/d2neverdies/README.md

 - Mephisto is now flying (no more moat trick)
 - Undead skeletons now leech a little bit
-- Immunities removed from normal monsters (uniques can still be immune)
+- Immunities removed from regular monster packs (uniques can still be immune)
 - From BTDiablo mod:
     - Increased monster reaction times in Hell
     - 2x Aura Range